 Aside from that, Google had the Google Developers Agency, a program set up to help agencies build better apps.
 As part of the program, developers were given early access to technologies, invited to tech conferences, had their design reviewed in accordance with Material Design, and were given the latest know-how.
 We actively took part in this program, flying to California for the Google I/O conferences to learn firsthand about the latest releases.

-Up to this day, we work in close partnership.
+Up to this day, we keep our finger on the pulse.
 We often speak at Google events and co-host DevFests.
 In 2017, Surf entered the top 18 agencies worldwide granted the Google Certified Agency status.
 That gave us access to the new Google technologies two to three months before they are officially released.

 According to the Google conference in 2017, artificial intelligence became the trending technology for the near future.
 Our team immediately delved into the topic.
-That very year we built a team of experts in Machine Learning and artificial intelligence.
+That very year we built a team of experts in Machine Learning and Artificial Intelligence.
 We implemented over 20 ML cases.
-In 2017, Surf won a Machine Learning championship with a product we built for one of the major retailers.
+In 2017, Surf won a Machine Learning competition with a product we built for one of the major retailers.
 We were able to forecast whether or not a consumer would make a purchase based on their behavior.